proteanhq/protean/docs/index.md

     ---

-    Prototype and rapidly iterate your domain model
+    Prototype and rapidly iterate your domain model with core DDD tactical patterns.

 -   __Technology Agnostic__

     ---

-    Model your domain without worrying about technology choices
+    Model your domain without worrying about technology choice.
+Delay your decisions until the last responsible moment.

 -   __Pluggable Adapters__

     ---

-    Use a Configuration-based approach to specify technology choices
+    Use a Configuration-based approach to specify your application's infrastructure.
+Decouple your application from your technology.

--   __Multi-domain Support__
+-   __Multi-domain Codebase__

     ---

-    Evolve and structure bounded contexts over time
+    Evolve and structure your application's bounded contexts over time as you understand better.

 -   __Event-centric Communication__

     ---

-    Use Domain Events to sync state across Aggregates and Bounded contexts
+    Use Domain Events to sync state across Aggregates and Bounded contexts, creating a loosely-coupled, highly-scalable ecosystem.

+-   __100% Coverage__

+    ---

+    Completely cover your domain model with tests that can run in memory or with your chosen technlogies.

 </div>